When Eric Bandholz couldn’t grow a beard at his corporate bank job, he quit and built a men’s grooming company.

 A few years ago, Beardbrand collaborated with award-winning designer Tobias van Schneider to create a limited-edition product called Black Marble.
 (Now unavailable.)

-Van Schneider is building a brand of his own, so it’s no surprise that he shared the project on online portfolio site, Behance.
+Van Schneider is building a brand of his own, so it’s no surprise that he shared the project on the online portfolio site Behance.

 But here’s where it gets interesting…

 There’s nowhere to add links when you add a design, even though Behance’s links are do-follow.
 But there’s one place you can add it.